tarantool/doc/doc/1.10/book/box/box_index.rst

         .. code-block:: lua

-            -- Visible to index box.space.t.index.i only, 1 parameter
+            -- Visible to index box.space.t.index.i only, 1 parameter.
             -- After these requests, the value of X will be 1005. box.schema.space.create('t', {engine='memtx', id = 1000})
             box.space.t:create_index('i')